Irish Formula Atlantic Series Race

 - Chevron B25 [25-73-12] (John Pollock): New to Brett Lunger and run for him by Space Racing in F2 in 1973, starting at Nivelles-Baulers in June.
 To Nick May (Sutton, Surrey) in 1974, and converted to Formula Atlantic specification for the British series.
 Then to Gerry Kinnane (Belfast, Northern Ireland), and entered for John Pollock to race in the 1975 Irish Formula Atlantic series.
 Sold to Bill Gowdy (Banbridge, County Down, N. Ireland) for 1976, but crashed twice that year.
 Crashed again during 1977, and at some point in this period, the car is believed to have had a new chassis.
 Sold by Gowdy to Paddy Farrelly (Lucan, Dublin) for 1978, and again used in Formula Atlantic, but now quite uncompetitive.
 Sold to Tony Skinner (Terenure, Dublin, Ireland) and raced at Phoenix Park in 1981.
 He raced it again early in 1982, but then moved over to a friend's B42 later in the season.
 Tony sold the B25 to Cyril Lynch, who fitted a 4.4-litre Rover V8 engine, and first ran the car in the Galway MC Ballyvaughan in mid-1983.
 For 1984, Lynch ran the car for Shay Lawless, who dominated the Pioneer Hi-Fi Hill Climb Championship, setting nine records.
 It was sold to Paul Deveney for 1985, and he continued to run it in hillclimbs.
 The hillclimb championship was cancelled after 1986, and the Chevron was sold to Ken Moore (Iver Heath, Bucks), rebuilt by Bob Egginton of ASD in 1988/1989, and used in libre racing at Lydden.
 Then to Lew Wright (Haslemere, Surrey) who got HSCC papers for the car in 1999.
 By 2001, it was with Nick Overall (Petworth, West Sussex) who entered it in HSCC Derek Bell events, and still had it in 2006.
 Sold to Markus Kalbermatten (Grellingen, Switzerland) in 2006, and used in historic Bergrennen.

 - March 74B [U1] (Damien Magee): New to Harry Stiller Racing and entered for Bev Bond in a few late-season 1973 Formula Atlantic races, but only appeared once.
 Rebuilt by March to 74B specification over the winter and appeared as 74B chassis 'U1' for Bond in 1974, until he announced his retirement in June 1974.
 Alan Jones took over the drive for the rest of the season and won three races.
 Advertised by AW Brown (London) in January 1975.
 Briefly to Frank Blanchard in early 1975 but then to Bill Gowdy (Belfast, Northern Ireland) for Irish Formula Atlantic.
 To Gerry Kinnane for Des Donnelly to drive in 1976, then to Eddie Jordan (Dundrum, County Dublin, Republic of Ireland) for 1977.
-Subsequently to Colin Simpson (Dundee, Scotland) for Scottish hillclimbs in 1978 and 1979, when it was fitted with a 1800cc Cosworth BDE; then to Grahame Brown, a Scot who emigrated to Australia and took two Formula Atlantic cars with him.
+Subsequently to Colin Simpson (Dundee, Scotland) for Scottish hillclimbs in 1978 and 1979, when it was fitted with a 1800cc Cosworth BDE.
+It was then sold to Graham Brown, a Scot who emigrated to Australia and took two Formula Atlantic cars with him.
+Brown raced it in Scottish hillclimbs in 1980 before it went.
 Raced by Geoff Nicol in Australian Formula Pacific in 1981, and by John Blennerhasset in 1982.
 Then to Michael Miller, brothers Peter and Terry Simms, then the Kendall family, then to Bryan Miller in 2002.
 Sold by Bryan to Richard Carter (Berry, NSW) in September 2018, and shortly afterwards sold to Richard Ellingworth.

 - March 722 ["18"] (John Smith): John Smith (Ballymena, County Antrim, Northern Ireland) bought a new March 722 for Formula Ireland racing in 1972, using a 1840cc Broadspeed Ford BDA engine.
 The engine proved expremely troublesome, and Smith rarely started a race.
 The car was reported to be chassis 722-18, but this is the same number reported for Mike Beuttler's car in F2.
 The car was next seen in 1974, when Smith had converted it to Formula Atlantic specification with an Alan Smith BDA.
 He raced it in the Irish Formula Atlantic series from 1974 to 1977.
 Sold to Joe Greenan (Belfast, Northern Ireland), who appeared in Irish Formula Atlantic in 1978 with a car described by Autosport as "an elderly but nicely turned out March of circa '72 vintage".
 The car was also driven by Arnie Black in a race at Kirkistown that year.
 It was then sold to Jimmy O’Boyle, who used it for many years and enjoyed great success in the Northern Ireland hillclimb and sprint championships.
 John Smith was keen to get the car back, and when O'Boyle retired, he sold it back to Smith.
 The car was rebuilt, and in 2007 it was used in the HSCC Derek Bell Trophy by John's son Darwin Smith.
 Used in HSCC and European F2 racing from 2007 to 2019.